Everything you need to know about Icelandic horses

 Visitors to the country may also note that horses hold a prominent place in the mythology of the nation.
-For example, the Northern canyon of Ásbyrgi is thought to have been made by the imprint of Odin’s horse, Slepnir, as he placed a foot on land mid-flight.
+For example, the North Iceland canyon of Ásbyrgi is thought to have been made by the imprint of Odin’s horse, Slepnir, as he placed a foot on land mid-flight.

-Good-natured and resilient, the Icelandic horse is also an incredibly beautiful creature.
-Often sporting a gorgeous mane, the Icelandic horse can be found in 40 distinct colors and many more patterns.
+Good-natured and resilient, the Icelandic horse is also an incredibly beautiful creature that often sport a gorgeous mane.
+Indeed, the Icelandic language has over 100 words to describe the many colors and patterns of the horse.